Hustler14/Online_Courses/README.md

-This reporsitory contains all the assignment code for the course Computer Science : Programming with a Purpose.
+This reporsitory contains all my assignment codes for the course Computer Science : Programming with a Purpose.

+It also contains my grades and completion mail.